 Ross also advises clients to stop using all social media, but to refrain from closing their accounts: “The act of actually shutting down and trying to delete a social media account could be viewed as an act of obstructing justice.”

 Understand the Charges Against You and Plan Ahead

 Finally, it’s never too early to plan ahead.

 “Have a plan in place for your finances, your family, making sure your affairs are in order,” says Spodek.
 “Let’s say it’s a fraud case.
 Once the police are involved and there’s going to be an arrest, you’re not going to have the opportunity to settle how you’re going to pay your family’s bills—tuition, mortgage, things like that—because your accounts may be frozen.
 You should have a plan in place in the event you don’t have access to those finances.”

 Looking after one’s affairs includes taking care of one’s well-being, says Dan Arshack of Arshack, Hajek & Lehrman.
 “There are few more stressful things for a person to endure than to find themselves in the criminal justice system.
 [They] can foresee their entire world crumbling.”
 Arshack stresses that self-care is critical and sometimes refers clients to therapists: “People need to eat correctly, take care of their bodies, maintain focus.”

 Ross adds: “Wrongful convictions are a big concern these days.
 They’ll become an even greater concern with the policies of the new administration and Department of Justice.
 [Securing justice will] depend on the professionalism and thoroughness of local state prosecuting authorities.”

-For more information on this area of law, see our overviews of criminal defense, assault & battery, drug and alcohol violations, sex offenses, traffic violations, and federal crimes.
+For more information on this area of law, see our overview of criminal defense law.

 Additional Criminal Defense articles